Tony Mazzocchi: The Silkwood case

-Mazzocchi was a friend and confidante of Karen Silkwood.
-Silkwood was a technician at a Kerr-McGee nuclear fuel milling, conversion, enrichment, and fuel rod fabrication plant in Crescent, Oklahoma, about 30 miles north of Oklahoma City.
-Silkwood, a newly elected union representative, became concerned that Kerr-McGee officials were falsifying records about the integrity of the plant's plutonium nuclear fuel rods.
-Silkwood and two other workers met with Mazzocchi in Washington, D.C., the week of September 26, 1974.
+Mazzocchi became a trusted friend and confidante of Karen Silkwood in the brief time he knew her before her tragic death.
+She was a technician at a Kerr-McGee nuclear fuel milling, conversion, enrichment, and fuel rod fabrication plant in Crescent, Oklahoma, about 30 miles north of Oklahoma City.
+Silkwood, a newly elected union representative, came to suspect that Kerr-McGee officials were falsifying records about the integrity of the plant's plutonium nuclear fuel rods.
+She and two other workers from the Crescent plant met with Mazzocchi in Washington, D.C., the week of September 26, 1974.
 Although Mazzocchi was preoccupied with his asbestos fight, he spent a day talking to the three workers.
-They knew almost nothing about the dangers of the materials they were working with, and Mazzocchi helped educate them about these hazards.
-At this meeting, Silkwood revealed that she was aware Kerr-McGee may have falsified its quality-control records.
+They knew almost nothing about the dangers of the radioactive materials they were working with, and Mazzocchi helped educate them about the hazards.

+At this meeting, Silkwood confided to Mazzocchi that she believed Kerr-McGee was falsifying some of its quality-control records.
 Mazzocchi arranged for the three to testify before the Atomic Energy Commission (AEC) regarding safety failures at the Crescent plant.
 Mazzocchi also outlined a two-point plan for the workers to follow.
 First, they would pursue the safety lapses with the AEC.
-Second, and more importantly, Mazzocchi asked Silkwood to collect more information on the quality lapses.
+Second, and more importantly, Mazzocchi asked Silkwood to collect more information about the quality-control problems.
 She was not to take any documents, but was to take notes on documents, record what she observed, and begin building a case.
-Mazzocchi believed that by leaking documents to the press and following up with public testimony, he could create the same public cry for change that had proven so successful in the OSHA campaign.
-When Silkwood found that she had been contaminated with plutonium in the weeks before her death, Mazzocchi feared that Kerr-McGee might pinpoint Silkwood as the source of the documents OCAW intended to leak to the New York Times.
+Mazzocchi believed that by leaking information to the press and following up with public testimony, he could create the same outcry for change that had proven so successful in the OSHA campaign.
+When Silkwood discovered in early November that she had been contaminated with dangerous levels of plutonium, Mazzocchi feared that Kerr-McGee might pinpoint her as the source of the information OCAW intended to leak to The New York Times.